hardwario/docs/chester/catalog-applications/chester-push.md

 :::

 :::caution

-To apply a new configuration, you need to call `config save`, which applies new configuration parameters and reboots the device.
+To apply a new configuration, you need to call `config save`, which applies the new configuration parameters and reboots the device.

 :::